RubemNto/Mongoame_Tiled/README.md

             base.Initialize();
         }

-8. Add in the Draw function of the Game1.cs file, the map DrawFunction and add a parameter of type spritebatch.
+8. Add in the Draw function of the Game1.cs file, the map Draw function and add a parameter of type spritebatch.

         protected override void Draw(GameTime gameTime)
         {